This page was reviewed under our medical and editorial policy by

 S (serum): This indicates the level of tumor marker proteins in the serum, or blood.

-Stage 0: The cancer cells have not spread beyond the testicle.
-At this stage, tumors are also referred to as carcinomas in situ.
+The cancer cells have not spread beyond the testicle.
+In stage 0 testicular cancer, tumors are also referred to as carcinomas in situ.

 Sometimes, testicular cancer returns after treatment has concluded.
 This is called recurrent testicular cancer.
 Cancer may come back:

-If you’re in remission (no evidence of cancer), you still need to schedule regular exams to ensure the cancer hasn’t returned.
-Follow-up exams are likely to be most frequent in the first two years after treatment concludes, but your doctor should advise you on the right schedule for you.
+If a patient is in remission (no evidence of cancer), he should still schedule regular exams to ensure the cancer hasn’t returned.
+Follow-up exams are likely to be most frequent in the first two years after treatment concludes, but the care team should advise each patient on the right schedule for him.

 If the cancer returns, doctors may order another round of testing for diagnosis and staging.
 The tests resemble those done to diagnose and stage the original cancer.
 In some cases, cancer recurs long after the initial treatment.
 However, if nonseminoma testicular cancer returns, it’s usually within two years.
 Seminoma testicular tumor recurrences tend to occur within three years.